optiscaners/query-plan-adapters/django/README.md

 ### Resource and principal with common relation

 When working with related models that are also related to the principal, it can be necessary to determine if they share the same related objects.
 This can be done by using the `in` or `exists` operator.
 If the resource attribute is a single element use `in`, if it's a collection of elements use `exists`.

 Be careful to formulate the conditions such that the resource attributes are put on the left side.
 That way, the operations requiring principal attributes are simplified before constructing the AST, which prevents complex operators (like `set-field`, `get-field`, `struct`) from being used which are not supported by this package.
-This is also considered a [best-practice](https://docs.cerbos.dev/cerbos/latest/policies/best_practices#_map_of_relations) when working with relations.
+This is also considered
+a [best-practice](https://docs.cerbos.dev/cerbos/latest/policies/best_practices#_map_of_relations) when working with relations.

+Note: `exists` is only supported when it doesn't depend on resource attributes and the statement inside brackets can be simplified to constants.
+(Supported: `R.attr.foo.exists(x, x in V.bar)`, not supported: `V.bar.exists(x, x in R.attr.foo)`)

 ```yaml
 # Only resources that are owned by the principal